Study Abroad and COVID-19.

 Do I need a passport?

 Yes.
 Passports are required for all international travel.
 Since it can take several weeks or even months to get your passport, we encourage students to apply early.
 If you already have a passport, be sure to check the expiration date to make sure it will still be valid at the time you will be traveling.
+Many countries require your passport be valid for 3-6 months beyond your departure date.

 What about a visa?